KChoiSlattery/latex2sympy/README.md

 # latex2sympy

 latex2sympy parses LaTeX math expressions and converts them into the equivalent SymPy form.
+This fork dumbs down the parser to remove functions unused by my "cas-interface" project, and does all compilation with a Dockerfile.
+It also compiles the binaries for Alpine linux (which could be changed by changing the Dockerfile).

 ## Installation